Battle of the Merida pocket: Aftermath

 Following collapse of the Mérida pocket a wave of personal changes in command of Ejército de Extremadura occurred; most of them took place before August 1938.
 Commander of the VII.
 Corps coronel Rúbert was dismissed by Burillo; he would not be assigned any major command post, to leave Spain and die in unknown circumstances on exile.
 Commander of the VIII.
-Corps coronel Márquez was appointed as his replacement, but later he took command of corps fighting at the Ebro bend and still later in Catalonia; on exile in the USSR, Yugoslavia and Czechoslovakia, in the early 1960s he transferred to revolutionary Cuba, the year of his passing away is unclear.
+Corps coronel Márquez was appointed as his replacement, but later he took command of corps fighting at the Ebro bend and still later in Catalonia; on exile in the USSR, Yugoslavia and Czechoslovakia, in the early 1960s he transferred to revolutionary Cuba, the year of his death is unclear.
 Coronel Burillo was dismissed from command of Army of Extremadura (and expulsed from the PCE) and performed minor roles, including leading the Madrid police.
 He joined the Casado Coup but was apprehended by the Nationalists at the quays of Alicante in late March 1939; he was sentenced to death by military tribunal, and then executed in July 1939.

 Nationalist commanders proceeded on their career path during and after the war.
 Most rose to high positions, though Queipo undergone a period of marginalisation; some like Saliquet became heads of military regions.
 Few individuals, like coronel Baturone (who in the meantime ascended to teniente general), have outlived Francoism and died in the late 1970s.